Navaneethp007/Navaneethp007/README.md

    <br>
    <br>
-   So basically in the broad daylight☀, I am a Computer Science and Engineering (in short CSE) student at an Engineering College…..but at night, I am your friendly neighbour hood coder/developer.
+   So basically in the broad daylight☀, I am a *Computer Science and Engineering (in short CSE) student at an Engineering College*…..but at night🌚, I am your *friendly neighbour hood coder/developer*💻.
 <br>
 <br>

 I have 2 (ongoing) wonderful years of experience in competitive programming…but still I am a beginner (irony huh 🤔).
 It all started when I attended one of the CodeChef starters and solved a question 🎉🎉 That stirred up my curiosity and interest in competitive programming.
-So you can ask me a question about Competitive Programming and I can give an answer which will be 90% true ( rest depends on the question)
+So you can ask me a question about Competitive Programming (better to ask google😂) and I can give an answer which will be 90% true

 My developer journey started from a simple hackathon which showed me being developer is not all about coding…so then I started doing random projects in flutter (since it was easy to learn).
-And at last…I won an hackathon for one of my projects ( just show off)
+And at last…I won an hackathon for one of my projects (just wanted show off😅🤣)

-Many of the tech stacks that I now know of are only because of MLH events such as lhd and ghw.
-These events had many small projects (both coding and non-coding) which involved usage of different tech stacks.
-This is how I learned most of the tech stacks.

-This is being mentioned since YouTube tutorials are not the only way to learn different things

 Now coming to the fun part of being me….I kind of become a character in a movie which I just watched.
 You might think it’s weird, but it’s not…instead it is super fun, makes you feel like in a multiverse